MuberraKurt/MuberraKurt/README.md

 ## About Me

 Hello there!
-I am Müberra, a highly motivated and dedicated final-year Computer Engineering student with a strong passion for backend development.
-I love coding and building robust applications integrated with database management systems.
-I thrive in collaborative environments and enjoy solving complex problems.
+I am Müberra, a computer engineer with a strong passion for automation testing and backend development.
+As a fresh graduate, I bring hands-on experience in building and testing robust applications.
+My technical skills include Java, Spring Boot, Selenium, Cucumber, TestNG, and REST Assured, with a solid foundation in API testing.

-Currently, I'm immersed in my thesis project, focusing on skin disease classification with AI.
-Leveraging deep learning techniques, particularly convolutional neural networks (CNNs), I aim to develop a robust classification model capable of accurately identifying various skin conditions from medical images.
-This project combines my interests in both computer engineering and healthcare, offering an exciting opportunity to contribute to the advancement of medical diagnostics through cutting-edge technology.
+I thrive in collaborative environments where I can apply my knowledge to solve complex problems and contribute to high-quality software solutions.
+I'm eager to continue growing in the field and making a meaningful impact through my work.

 ## My Interests

-- Artificial Intelligence
-- Backend Development
-- Database Management Systems
-- Software Solutions
-- Problem-solving
+- Automation Testing: Skilled in creating and executing test scripts using tools like Selenium, Cucumber, and TestNG.
+- Backend Development: Proficient in Java and Spring Boot, with a focus on building scalable and efficient APIs.
+- API Testing: Experienced in testing and validating APIs to ensure they meet business requirements.
+- Problem-solving: Passionate about tackling technical challenges and optimizing software performance.

 ![Java Icon](https://img.icons8.com/color/48/000000/java-coffee-cup-logo--v1.png)
 ![MySQL Icon](https://img.icons8.com/color/48/000000/mysql-logo.png)